-The capital of Bermuda, Hamilton is a quaint harbour town whose streets are lined with pastel-coloured shops, galleries, and restaurants.
+The capital of Bermuda, Hamilton is a quaint harbor town whose streets are lined with pastel-colored shops, galleries, and restaurants.
 The bay, located behind the main street, is dotted with sailboats and yachts.
 If you’ve booked your cruise to Bermuda, Hamilton should surely make it onto your list of things to do.

 Hamilton is truly the heart of Bermuda.
 It is where all of the government buildings and most of the museums are located.
 Additionally, you'll find a variety of parks, restaurants and bars and Hamilton.
 During the day, the streets are filled with smartly-dressed office workers.
 At night, tourists out for a good time enjoy a leisurely stroll along the scenic seafront promenade.